 This is the view of the creek just beyond the Green Trail, the point where most people turn around if they’ve even made it this far:

 Very few go further north of here.
 That’s a shame, especially after coming this far.

 You’ll notice from my route that I spent a bit of time along the creek.
 What did I find and what do most hikers miss?
 Cascades!

 And a lovely waterfall.

 Conclusion: Gaia GPS is the best hiking app

 If it weren’t for Gaia GPS, I probably wouldn’t have explored the area around Caledonia Creek.
 I still would have had a great hike, but I would have missed some beautiful cascades and a waterfall that on their own would be the highlight of many other hikes.

-For those who like to explore or go off the beaten path and discover interesting places, the best hiking app is Gaia GPS.
+For beginners, I strong recommend using curated, authoritative maps, but for those who like to explore or go off the beaten path and discover interesting places, the best hiking app is Gaia GPS.